Rdelux/Udacity-Project-Submission/Project_3/Project3_writeup.md

 **Behavioral Cloning Project**

 The objectives of this project are as follow:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator provided by Udacity to collect data of human driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from image data collected
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report